M3M0ry-8/WordSmith/README.md

 ---

 Thank you for using WordSmith!
-If you have suggestions or want to contribute, feel free to open an issue or submit a pull request.
+If you have suggestions, feel free to open an issue.